How do I apply?

 How do I submit my application?

 - All of the above should be submitted at your nearest SARS branch.
+Please remember to make an appointment first.

 Since the introduction of SARS’s new electronic registration system on 12 May 2014, applications can no longer be submitted via post, email or fax.